Haufe-Lexware/Haufe-Lexware.github.io/_posts/2023-01-16-natural-language-understanding-and-generation-with-Rasa.md

 {:.center}
 ![]( /images/natural-language-understanding-and-generation-with-Rasa/5.png){:style="width:100%"}

 Overall, the NLU pipeline is an essential part of the Rasa chatbot, and it plays a key role in enabling the chatbot to understand and respond to your messages in a natural and intuitive way.
 By processing your message through a series of steps, the NLU pipeline is able to extract important information and use it to generate a relevant and helpful response.
+For more information see the [Rasa Docs](https://rasa.com/docs/rasa/tuning-your-model/).

 ### Natural language generation with the NLG component